 Please note all parameters should be defined according to your own data.
 It's recommended to check the measure info of scene mesh in MeshLab first.

 Interpolate cameras from selected Blender keyframes are much straightforward in terms of visualization.
 Please refer to online tutorials of Blender keyframes for more info.
-We provide a python script for saving the interpolated Blender cameras in tools/save_blender_cameras.py
+We provide a python script for saving the interpolated Blender cameras in tools/save_blender_cameras.py.
+To apply it, please copy and paste this script in Blender (new script in Scripting).

 To avoid all manual efforts, we also support automatically sampled cameras from BlenderProc scripts.
 All cameras are randomly sampled in the scene based on a pre-defined sampling rule, such as heights from the ground, number of visible instances, etc..
 Please refer to this tutorial for more info.
 Note that you might have to flip/rotate your mesh first.